 Jay and Miles don’t shy away from any issues or topics that I can recall…sexuality, racism, misogyny, violence, depression…you name it, they speak about it fearlessly, carefully, and intelligently.

-Of course the two hosts also have a lot of very evident fun while doing so, as well.
+Of course the two hosts also have a lot of very evident fun, as well.
 The episodes are riddled with laugh breaks, built-in drinking cues, wild tangents, and pleas for Marvel to hire the two of them to write a comic they’ve pitched.

 Almost every episode is comprised of four major segments: